rickcockerham/roundtimer/README.md

 A round timer for martial arts/boxing/whatever.

 This project is a compact, battery-powered round timer designed for martial arts classes like judo.
 It uses an Adafruit Trinket M0, an I2C alphanumeric LED display, and a piezo buzzer to provide audible round signals.
+I've included the FreeCad file for the box.

 ---